, , ,

 Conclusion

-This new law may feel like a lot of changes, but it is generally being called a modest revision to current gun laws.
+This new law may feel like a lot of changes, but it many are calling it a modest change to current gun laws.
 However, some aspects of it are quite significant for our purposes.
 We have had many clients over the years who want to have their gun rights restored after a DV conviction.
 If this is possible at all, it is often a complicated endeavor that involves a motion to withdraw the initial plea or relying on some other special circumstances.
 Under the new law, while there may be more people convicted of DV, some of those convicted may be able to have their gun rights restored after 5 years.
-If you have further questions or need legal help in Ohio, feel free to contact Dearie, Fischer & Martinson.
+If you have further questions about changes to gun laws in Ohio, feel free to contact Dearie, Fischer & Martinson.